lohedges/latuxit/README.md

 surrounded by double quotation marks, i.e. `"EQUATION"`, to ensure that it is parsed correctly.
 When the equation starts with a minus sign make sure the character is enclosed in curly braces, i.e. `"{-}..."` , so that it isn't mistaken as an identifier for a command-line argument.
+Alternatively, simply insert a blank space at the start of the equation.
+This will be ignored by LaTeX when the equation is typset.
 If the line break command `\\` is needed, e.g. in a matrix, then three backslashes should be used to ensure that the equation is parsed correctly, i.e. `\\\`.
 If no `EQUATION` is passed on the command-line or from stdin then `latuxit` will open the `EQUATION` editor defined by the `LATUXIT_EDITOR` environment variable.
 If `pdflatex` fails to process an `EQUATION` then the user will be given the opportunity to edit it again in order to correct any mistakes.

 ``` bash
 -c COLOR, --color COLOR